-File your monthly, quarterly or annual return and enter the last business date in the block provided
+- Enter the last business date in the block provided.

-- Write the word "FINAL" prominently across the top of the return, and
+- Also, write the word FINAL prominently across the top of the return.

-- Complete the back of the permit and enclose your permit card with the return.
+- Enclose your permit card with the return.

 IF I PURCHASE A BUSINESS, AM I OBLIGATED FOR THE PREVIOUS OWNER'S SALES TAX LIABILITY?

 Yes.
-To avoid this, obtain a Sales Tax Certificate of Clearance by calling DRS Sales Tax Office Audit at (860) 541-7520 prior to paying the purchase price to the seller.
-The purchaser of a business is liable for the taxes of the previous owner to the extent of the purchase price unless a Sales Tax Certificate of Clearance is obtained from this Department.
+To avoid this, obtain a Sales Tax Certificate of Clearance by calling Sales Tax Office Audit at (203) 566-8530 prior to paying the purchase price to the seller.

 Sales and Use Taxes